supremeimposter/My-Vault/GATE-LOG.md

 **November 2, 2023** Understanding the definitions really clears a lot of doubts and confusions.
 Think about the definitions and understand it better.

 **November 5, 2023** Studying DM alongside other subjects is a good choice.

+**November 7, 2023** Sometimes we just forget that the answer is always on the question paper.

+**November 7, 2023** Do not worry about some person who is shallow minded to judge you.
+They can think about you for a minute at max.